Install a Tub to Shower Kit

 1: First, measure the rail to determine which insert to use.
 (Image A)

-2: Check the existing tub for chips, cracks or any other deformities.
+2: Before you begin, check the existing tub for chips, cracks or any other deformities.
 Inform the customer if there are any.

 3: Mark the insert location by finding the center point of the tub and measuring back, half the distance of the insert itself.
 Then place the insert template over the tub.
 Trace on both sides using a permanent marker.
 Flip template over and trace on the inside of the tub.
 (Image B)